Toronto Parks and Recreation Division

-Toronto Parks, Forestry & Recreation (PFR) is the division of Toronto's municipal government responsible for maintaining the municipal park system and natural spaces, regulation of and provision of urban forestry services, and the delivery of recreational programming in city-operated facilities.
+Toronto Parks and Recreation (P&R) is a division of the City of Toronto which maintains the municipal park system and delivers community recreation programs at city-operated facilities.

-With a gross annual operating budget in 2022 of 481.9 million, and a 10-year capital budget of $2.7 billion, the division operates 1473 named parks, 839 sports fields, 137 community centres, nearly 670 other recreational facilities, and is also responsible for the city's over 3 million trees.
-PF&R employs over 4,000 permanent and temporary full-time and part-time, unionized and non-unionized staff, and is one of the city's largest services.
-The division is led by a general manager, presently Janie Romoff, and is organizationally part of the city's Community and Social Services cluster.
+P&R operates 1473 named parks, 839 sports fields, 137 community centres, and nearly 670 other recreation facilities.
+P&R employs over 5,000 permanent and temporary full-time and part-time, unionized and non-unionized staff, and is one of the city's largest services.
+The division's approved operating budget in 2025 is $598.9 million.
+Its 10-year capital from 2025 to 2034 totals $4.3 billion.
+In 2025, operating and capital spending accounts for 5,450.3 full-time equivalent (FTE) positions.

+Prior to January 1, 2025, the division housed the Urban Forestry Branch and was known as Parks, Forestry and Recreation (PFR).
+As PFR, the division was also responsible for provision of urban forestry services and administration of urban forestry regulations for the 3 million trees in the city.
+The Urban Forestry Branch was transferred to the Environment, Climate and Forestry Division.

+The division is led by a general manager, presently Tom Azouz who is acting the role, and reports to the deputy city manager, community and emergency services, presently Kate Bassil.

 History

 1884 to 1997

-In 1884, an administrative group named the Committee on Public Walks and Gardens was officially created to oversee the city’s parks and green space.
-Before then, the city as a whole was responsible for them since the incorporation of Toronto in 1834.
+In 1884, an administrative group named the Committee on Public Walks and Gardens was officially created to oversee the city's parks and green space.
+Before then, the city as a whole was responsible for them (namely then a large reserve public space south of Front Street from Yonge to Spadina) since the incorporation of Toronto in 1834.
 In the nineteenth century, the focus of the committee was on the maintenance of green space and the provision of walks and gardens; not much was addressed in terms of recreational activities or recreation facilities.
 In the early twentieth century, the social conditions of the city changed dramatically, and supervised recreational activities became a subject of interest.
 The twentieth century also marked the development of playgrounds around the city.
 In 1912, there were no playgrounds; by 1947 there were 121.
 Picnic and recreational facilities were also opened up around the city in the parks.
 In 1945, the department was given the responsibility to oversee the creation and maintenance of community centres.
 In 1947, the department was renamed as the Department of Parks and Recreation.